Limited time only

 Payment terms

 Payment terms specify when and how you must pay vendor invoices.
-Understanding these terms helps you pay on time and make the most of any early payment discounts.
+Understanding these terms helps you pay on time, avoid late fees, and capture early payment discounts when available.

 • Upon receipt: Payment due immediately when you receive the invoice